There are three golden rules to having a successful non controlling relationship:

 - Have a spiritual practice (yoga/meditation/journalling/reading/etc), that you always do.

-- Become comfortable with the idea of ending the relationship if it no longer serves your best interests.
+- Become comfortable with the idea of ending the controlling relationship if it no longer serves your best interests.
 If you cannot walk away, you have no power.

 I also highly recommend that you if you are struggling with co-dependency in a relationship, you give this book a read: Codependent No More: How to Stop Controlling Others and Start Caring for Yourself.

 What is so perverse about human relationships is that anger or meanness doesn’t always equate to a loss of attraction.
 It is possible to hate or detest someone you are attracted to.
-But if this is the case for you, you are in a toxic relationship and you need to leave.
+But if this is the case for you, you are in a controlling relationship and you need to leave.

 Your abuser may lower your self-esteem and make you feel unattractive or unworthy of other people’s love and attention.
 I have heard stories of abusers hiding their partners makeup and clothes, or encouraging them to overeat so they gain weight and appear less attractive.
 If your partner lacks self-esteem and thinks that you’re the best they’ll ever get then they are less likely to leave.